As a kid, I got all the way to the top of Cub Scouts, but I never became a Boy Scout. I quit before I made the jump.

 Why did I quit scouts?

 I’ve thought about this a lot recently as I see friends’ kids become Eagle Scouts.
 Why didn’t I go all the way to Eagle?
 I was certainly capable of it.
-It would be a great thing to brag about as a middle-aged man!
+My parents wanted me to.
+My scoutmaster was a nice guy.

-Here’s the thing I keep coming back to: I earned the top rank in Cub Scouts a full year before the next kid in my troop.
-I earned my Arrow of Light and then waited around for 12 months while the next kid caught up.
+Here’s the thing I keep coming back to I earned the top rank in Cub Scouts a full year before anyone else in my troop.
+I got my Arrow of Light and then waited around for 12 months while the next kid caught up.

 So why did I quit scouts?
 It’s simple: my parents put me in the wrong troop.

 They put me in the troop affiliated with my home school, where I only went to kindergarten, not the gifted magnet school where I spent the rest of elementary school.
 Perhaps my parents did this because they thought it would be good for me to spend time with “regular” kids.
 I think that’s a pretty common sentiment.
 I certainly don’t blame them for thinking it.

 But it was not good for me.

 I quit scouts because I felt weird and out of place.
 At school, I could chat on and on with friends about whatever our latest weird obsession was.
 No one in my troop wanted to have those kinds of conversations with me.
 I vividly remember feeling unable to fit in.
 My scoutmaster was really the only person I could talk to!
 But who wants to be the kid who talks to the adult the whole time!?

 When I hear folks say that gifted kids should be grouped with everyone else, I think back to this feeling of not-fitting-in with my scout troop.
-I compare it to the feeling of fitting-in with my peers at school.
-It was night and day.
+When I compare it to the feeling of fitting in with my peers at school, it was night and day.